 * John Peto, The Nerve Centre, Derry, ‘Teenage Kicks: Division, Youth and Creativity in Derry~Londonderry’.

 Chair: Andrew McClelland, Maynooth University, NIRSA and MUSSI.
 Discussion led by: Joe Robinson, IRC Scholar at Glencree Centre for Peace and Reconciliation and Maynooth Geography.

-Conflict and Mediation Workshop: Exploring the Conflict Spectrum and Restorative Responses.
-This workshop explored the notion of embodying place and conflict, the restorative process as a response to conflict, and presented a reflection on storytelling as a way to humanise estranged relationships.
-Led by Patty Abozaglo and Catherine O’Connell, Maynooth University Edward Kennedy Institute for Conflict Intervention, and Geoffrey Corry, Glencree Centre for Peace and Reconciliation.
+Workshop: Exploring the Conflict Spectrum and Restorative Responses.
+This conflict mediation workshop explored the notion of embodying place and conflict, and the restorative process as a response to conflict.
+Workshop leaders Patty Abozaglo and Catherine O’Connell, MU Edward Kennedy Institute for Conflict Intervention, and Geoffrey Corry, Glencree Centre for Peace and Reconciliation, also reflected on storytelling as a way to humanise estranged relationships.

-‘Mapping Spectral Traces Ireland’ Exhibition Launch, Illuminations Gallery, IONTAS Building, Ground Floor, North Campus.
-Works by Irish-based artists: Monica de Bath, Cathy Fitzgerald, Joe Lee, Silvia Loeffler, Fearghus Ó Conchúir, Vukasin Nedeljkovic, and The Performing Landscapes Collective (Nessa Cronin, Deirdre O’Mahony, Tim Collins, Ríonach Ní Néill), and curated by Karen E. Till.
-At the launch a selection of music was performed by Aoife Kavanagh (violin and flute) and Shane Hennessy (guitar).
+‘Mapping Spectral Traces Ireland’ Exhibition Launch, MU Illuminations Gallery.
+Works by: Monica de Bath, Cathy Fitzgerald, Joe Lee, Silvia Loeffler, Fearghus Ó Conchúir, Vukasin Nedeljkovic, and The Performing Landscapes Collective (Nessa Cronin, Deirdre O’Mahony, Tim Collins, Ríonach Ní Néill).
+Curated by Karen E. Till.
+Musical performance by Aoife Kavanagh (violin and flute) and Shane Hennessy (guitar).
 Hosted by Maynooth University Department of English and Kildare County Arts Council.

 Image: Butterflies and Bones, Photograph (c) Ste Murray, courtesy Fearghus Ó Conchúir.

 The Lived Body as Archive

 * Fearghus Ó Conchúir, Artistic Director and Choreographer, The Casement Project, Maynooth Geography and Project Arts Centre (IRC Scholar): Video lecture available: ‘Bare Bodies: The Casement Project as a Choreography of Visibility’.

 * Patty Abozaglo, Maynooth Kennedy Institute for Conflict Intervention, ‘Healing Bodies, Healing Communities: Approaches to Address Collective Trauma in South America as societies transition to peace and economic stability’.